Good Cop, Bad Cop (NCIS): Critical reviews

 "Good Cop, Bad Cop" received generally positive reviews.
 Allison Waldman of AOL TV praised several elements, saying, "First of all, let's get this out of the way quickly.
 This might be the best episode of the season.
 It was all character with just enough action to keep those who love gunfire happy.
 But most importantly, it cemented Ziva's place in the world of NCIS (the show and the organization).
 For that reason alone, this was four stars all the way."
 She went on to analyze the characters' behaviors: "Ziva has been carrying around the guilt of what happened on the Damocles for weeks.
 And there was the guilt related to her being captured by Saleem when she was supposed to assassinate him...Alone with Ziva, Gibbs wasn't [good cop or bad cop].
 He was Gibbs.
 Gibbs the mentor, the commanding officer, the surrogate father...He kissed her on the head, like a father.
 That was when Ziva cried...and smiled."

-Glenn Diaz from BuddyTV opinionated, "While the episode featured Gibbs and Vance heavily, it was probably Ducky who did the most significant progress on Ziva."
+Glenn Diaz from BuddyTV opined, "While the episode featured Gibbs and Vance heavily, it was probably Ducky who did the most significant progress on Ziva."
 Steve Marsi from TV Fanatic wrote, "For the past two episodes NCIS, while always superb, has felt like it's delaying the inevitable.
 Ziva was there, yet only in body, not in spirit.
 Her mind was somewhere else...The 20,000-ton elephant in the room – the cargo ship that brought Ziva to (and went down off) the Horn of Africa, was recovered, as was a dead marine who was on board."

 As a result of Eli David's conscious decision to have his daughter set up as a scapegoat for the marine's death, many viewers began to see his treatment of Ziva as abusive and manipulative.
 This was amplified by apparent inaction during Ziva's captivity and torture; though she was assumed dead, it became a common opinion that Eli had left her to die in the desert.
 The image of Gibbs as a surrogate father figure to Ziva subsequently became widely accepted among viewers.

 Viewers speculated about what Gibbs had whispered to Ziva in the final interrogation scene.
 In response, Harmon said that he had improvised the scene and that, "It's very specific, what was said.
 And the reaction and the read on Ziva from what is said is specific as well.
 Now, what I said or what Cote reacted to or how she found what she found for that, she's not gonna tell you any more than I am—I don't think.
 That’s our secret.
 And yet it's all about respecting the work and knowing each other well enough to really say, 'Okay, I'll go there with you.'"